 The concession area is now known as the Foothill Pines Resort but is not developed and is operated as a campground and for recreational vehicle uses by the U.S Bureau of Reclamation.
 The campground is connected to the SFWD water system but has its own private septic system.
-Potential plans for the area consisted of included the addition of 130 guest cabins-sometime between 2016 and 2020; however, as of the drafting of this report, these plans have not yet come to fruition.
+Potential plans for the area consisted of the addition of 130 guest cabins; however, these plans have not yet come to fruition.

-Aside from the planned-potential development of the Foothill Pines Resort, the potential for other non-residential uses in and around SFWD's two service areas is limited, due to County zoning regulations.
+Aside from the potential development of the Foothill Pines Resort, the potential for other non-residential uses in and around SFWD's two service areas is limited, due to County zoning regulations.